Call Detail Records: The Super Phone BillFebruary 11, 2019 - by Lars Daniel, Larry Daniel, Spencer McInvaille

 Larry Daniel is an industry leader in computer forensics, cell phone forensics, cellular data analysis and plotting, and GPS forensics.
 He holds eight certifications, and has testified as an expert over fifty times in state and federal courts, and on numerous complex, and high-profile cases.
 He is the author of two books, Digital Forensics for Legal Professionals and Cell Phone Location Evidence for Legal Professionals.

-Spencer McInvaille is a Digital Forensic Examiner, specializing in cellular location analysis, and holds certifications in telecommunications and cell phone forensics.
-Spencer has qualified and testified as an expert witness in the area of cellular location analysis.
-Prior to his career at Envista Forensics, Spencer worked in law enforcement, where he performed cellular location analysis and mobile forensics.
-He has more than 190 hours of training in cellular location analysis and mobile phone forensics, and has worked on state and federal cases across the United States.
+Spencer is a Digital Forensic Examiner specializing in cellular location analysis.
+He holds certifications and 200 hours of training in telecommunications and cell phone forensics, and has qualified and testified as an expert witness in the area of cellular location analysis in both state and federal courts.
+Prior to his career at Envista, Spencer worked in law enforcement as a Violent Crimes Investigator where he also performed cellular location analysis and mobile forensics.